 Electron and Ion Sources The recipe for ions

-- In many ion sources we use electron impact ionization. - We need to create electrons, accelerate them to a few times the ionization potential of the material, and get them to interact with atoms.
+- We need to create electrons, accelerate them to a few times the ionization potential of the material, and get them to interact with atoms. - Highest probability is at ~3x the ionization potential.